Covid-19 infections in UK show early signs of rise - NewsBreak

 All four nations have seen a slight rise in the prevalence of the virus, though the ONS describes the trend in Scotland and Wales as “uncertain”.

-In England, 797,500 people were likely to test positive for Covid-19 last week – the equivalent of about one in 70.
+In England , 797,500 people were likely to test positive for Covid-19 last week – the equivalent of around one in 70.

 Northern Ireland has seen infections rise for the second week in a row to stand at 27,700 people, or one in 65, up from 24,300 people, or one in 75.